GANGJUBAI/Data-Compression/README.md

   **SZ** is error-bounded lossy compressor for HPC data.

    Although SZ is not used in paper, the function for reading 3D data is used.
 The source code and installation can be found at https://github.com/szcompressor/SZ.
-Similarly， it should be installed to AMP/Compressor.
+Similarly, it should be installed to AMP/Compressor.

 ## Set Makefile